YINI — Frequently Asked Questions

 Here the text “App” is the section name.

-One can add more sections, for example:
+You can add more sections, for example:

 ^ App